ga-wdi-pvd/rails_features_CRD/new_create_destroy.md

 - Create objects by using RESTful routes and the MVC pattern in Rails
 - Delete objects using RESTful routes in Rails

-## Framing
+## Framing (5 mins / 0:05)
 One of the most common things that is done on the web is to create new rows in a database.
 Only users aren't thinking they're creating new rows in a database.
 They're creating a new status on Facebook, creating a new tweet on the latest news, creating a new sale on craigslist.

 In the current version of our Reminder.ly app, we have a solid `index` and `show` feature that allows us to view all our `todos`  as well as each individual `todo`.
 Now we want to be able to create new `todos`!

-## (C)reate R U D - Building New Objects and Persisting to our DB
+### New & Create: Building New Objects and Persisting to our DB
+Today, we are going to be focused on the "C" and the "D" in CRUD.
+Creating new objects and deleting them.

+Imagine we are working at Acme, Inc, and the Boss comes to us with a new feature request:
-Our new feature, as specified by the Boss: "When they submit an order, make sure we know what the heck is going on!"
+> When they submit an order, make sure we know what the heck is going on!

 This translates to the following: "When an incoming HTTP request arrives, our application should create a new object and persist it to our database."

-#### Breaking it Down (10 mins / 0:20)
+#### Break it Down & Review (15 mins / 0:20)

-So, we need to:
+Here is what this feature entails:
-1) receive an HTTP request
+ 1. Our app should receive an HTTP request
-2) create a new object based on data from the request
+ 2. Our app should create a new object based on data from the request
-3) persist it to our database
+ 3. Our app should persist it to our database

+How do we receive HTTP requests?
+This sounds like the job of a web server.
+Lucky for us, Rails comes packaged with a web server (WEBrick or Puma), so we've got that part covered.

+Onto creating objects:
-We know how to create new objects using Ruby, and we know how to persist objects to the database using ActiveRecord.
-Let's review what we know first, before we dive into how to do this in rails.
+ - We know how to create new objects using Ruby, and we know how to persist objects to the database using ActiveRecord.
+Let's review what we know first, before we dive into how build objects and persist them to the database in Rails.

 To build a new object, any object, we first need a...(think OO) (Class, i.e. blueprint)